Comparing ChatGPT and knowledge graphs

 In February 2017, Dialogues with Social Robots edited by Kristiina Jokinen and Graham Wilcock was published by Springer in the series Lecture Notes in Electrical Engineering.
 The publisher says: This book explores novel aspects of social robotics, spoken dialogue systems, human-robot interaction, spoken language understanding, multimodal communication, and system evaluation.
 It offers a variety of perspectives on and solutions to the most important questions about advanced techniques for social robots and chat systems.
 Chapters by leading researchers address key research and development topics in the field of spoken dialogue systems, focusing in particular on three special themes: dialogue state tracking, evaluation of human-robot dialogue in social robotics, and socio-cognitive language processing.

-In December 2016, Kristiina Jokinen and Graham Wilcock participated in 26th International Conference on Computational Linguistics (COLING 2016) in Osaka, Japan.
-They gave a demo of a Nao robot using WikiTalk to give information from Wikipedia in English and in Japanese.
+In December 2016, Kristiina Jokinen and Graham Wilcock gave a demo of WikiTalk in English and Japanese at 26th International Conference on Computational Linguistics (COLING 2016) in Osaka, Japan.
 A paper What topic do you want to hear about?
 A bilingual talking robot using English and Japanese Wikipedias by Graham Wilcock, Kristiina Jokinen and Seiichi Yamamoto was published in the COLING 2016 proceedings.

 In January 2016, 7th International Workshop on Spoken Dialogue Systems (IWSDS 2016) was held in Saariselkä, Finland.
 The conference was organized by the Academy of Finland DigiSami project directed by Kristiina Jokinen.
 A video Towards SamiTalk: a Sami-speaking robot linked to Sami Wikipedia was presented by Graham Wilcock.